oxigraph/oxigraph/lib/README.md

 Oxigraph is in heavy development and SPARQL query evaluation has not been optimized yet.

-Oxigraph also provides [a standalone HTTP server](https://crates.io/crates/oxigraph-cli) and [a Python library](https://pyoxigraph.readthedocs.io/) based on this library.
+Oxigraph also provides [a CLI tool](https://crates.io/crates/oxigraph-cli) and [a Python library](https://pyoxigraph.readthedocs.io/) based on this library.

 Oxigraph implements the following specifications: